heutzi/PCBS-Simulation_environnement/README.md

             self.iterate(environment)
 ```

 The Environment class is the one to which belongs the objects that populates the environment.
-Each instance has a position, recorded by the attributes x and y, that match the actual position of the object in the `Environment` object that was instanciated.
+Each instance has a position, recorded by the attributes x and y, that matches the actual position of the object in the `Environment` object that was instanciated.
 It also has a color, for representation and a name, commmon to all objects belonging to the same 'category', or `EnvObjectGlobal` instance.
 Each `EnvObject` is linked to its global reference through the attribute globRef.
 No object of this kind, except the default object for `EnvObjectGlobal`, should be instantiated in an other way than through the `Environment`create function.
 The `EnvObject` is an abstract class, meaning it can't be directly instantiated.
 One must design its own subclass.
 Particularly two methods needs to be implemented: the `iterate` method that gives the object a behavior (it is strongly recommended for it to integrate the `reproduce` method), and the `reproduce`method (that may actually not be used depending on how iterate was implemented).